davesheinbein/ui-kit-modern/src/components/Checkbox/Explanation.md

 ## Summary

-This folder provides a robust, unified, and extensible checkbox UI system.
+This folder provides a robust, , and extensible checkbox UI system.
 All checkbox-related UIs are driven by configuration, making it easy to add new features, maintain consistency, and avoid code duplication.
 The ERD above shows the relationships between the main entities in this system.